Accessibility

 The task distribution table is a large table on the wall which is potentially difficult to read and understand.

-No resources in Braille or sign language are available.
+No resources in Braille are available.

 Accessibility for anxious and neurodiverse people